mjjust31/Work-Day-Scheduler/README.md

 WHEN I refresh the page
 THEN the saved events persist

 I had struggled using jquery for this exercise.
-I decided to see if I was able to accomplish the tast first but using vanilla javascript to first get confirm I can work throught the functionality of the the assignment.
+I decided to see if I was able to accomplish the task first but using vanilla javascript (script2) to first get confirm I can work throught the functionality of the the assignment.
 In the beginning, I had trouble locating certain elements on where I wanted to locate all the items.
 I decided to use a data attribute (data-hour) to compare the hour to dayj rather than worry about splitting the current ID to get a number returned to compare it against.

 I then created a loop to search through the timblocks on the html.
 If the data-hour matched the current hour, I added the present class and removed all others and continued for if hours were greater for past - every other case I added future.